Cooper-VR/learnOpenGL/README.md

 # learnOpenGL

-Minimal starter repo for following the learnOpenGL tutorials.
+Minimal OpenGL learning project.

+What is this?
+This project is a small starter for learning modern OpenGL.
+It contains a minimal application that creates a window, initializes OpenGL context, loads simple shaders, and renders a basic scene.
+It's intended as a hands-on scaffold for experimenting with GLFW/GLAD (or GLEW), shaders, and basic rendering techniques.

-## Project layout
+## File structure

-E:/cooperBower/github/learnOpenGL/
-├─ README.md
+.
-├─ CMakeLists.txt
+├── CMakeLists.txt
+├── README.md
-├─ src/
+├── src/
-│  └─ main.cpp
+│   └── main.cpp
-├─ include/
+├── include/
-│  └─ (headers)
+│   └── (headers)
-├─ shaders/
+├── shaders/
-│  └─ (vertex.glsl, fragment.glsl)
+│   ├── vertex.glsl
+│   └── fragment.glsl
-├─ assets/
+├── assets/
-│  └─ (textures, models)
+│   └── (textures, models)
-└─ build/  (generated)

-Adjust names/paths to match your code.
+└── build/ (out-of-source build directory)

 ## Prerequisites

-- CMake (>= 3.10 recommended)
+- CMake
-- A C++ compiler (MinGW on Windows, gcc/clang on Linux)
+- A compiler (MinGW on Windows, GCC/Clang on Linux)
-- Libraries commonly used with OpenGL projects (install as needed):
-    - GLFW
-    - GLAD or GLEW
-    - GLM
-    - stb_image (or other helpers)

-On Windows with MinGW, ensure MinGW bin is in PATH.
-On Linux, install the dev packages via your distro package manager.
+- OpenGL and any libraries you use (GLFW, GLEW/GLAD, glm, etc.)

-## Building
+## Build

 Windows (MinGW)
 mkdir -p build